LucasBoTang/ModularGAN/README.md

 ### Update
 - Update on 2019/05/11: Provide model which could be trained and tested.
-- Update on 2019/05/17: Try to train the model by adding a new cyclic loss
+- Update on 2019/05/20: Try to train the model by changing model architecture

 <br />